 The DPH Laboratory works with the Health Systems Protection’s Office of Food Protection, to ensure the public’s health by establishing minimum standards for those involved with the processing, transport and sale of milk and milk products in Delaware.
 To protect the health of Delawareans, the program conducts inspections, issues permits, and enforces the State of Delaware Milk Code.

-The Quality Assurance manager for the DPH Laboratory is a Food and Drug Administration (FDA) certified Laboratory Evaluation Officer (LEO) and performs annual evaluations of the dairy processing plants located in the state to ensure they meet the sanitation standards of the current in use edition of the Grade "A" Pasteurized Milk Ordinance (PMO).
+The Quality Assurance manager for the DPH Laboratory is a Food and Drug Administration (FDA) certified Laboratory Evaluation Officer (LEO) and performs annual evaluations of the dairy processing plants located in the state to ensure they meet the Drug Residue Testing responsibilities (Appendix N) of the current in use edition of the Grade "A" Pasteurized Milk Ordinance (PMO).

 Return to the Delaware Public Health Laboratory home page.